 Basic and Diluted Loss Per Common Share

 Basic net loss per common share is computed using the weighted average number of common shares outstanding.
 Diluted loss per share reflects the potential dilution from common stock equivalents, such as stock issuable pursuant to the exercise of stock options and warrants.
-For the three months ended March 31, 2019 basic and diluted earnings per share approximated each other.
-There were no dilutive potential common shares as of March 31, 2018, because the Company incurred net losses and basic and diluted losses per common share are the same.
-The following common stock equivalents were excluded from the computation of diluted net loss per share of common stock because they were anti-dilutive.
-The exercise of these common stock equivalents would dilute earnings per share if the Company becomes profitable in the future.
+Based on a market price of $0.24 per share on September 30, 2022, there are 3,659,814 dilutive stock options and no dilutive warrants for the three months ended September 30, 2022 as the Company reported net income for the period.
+There were no dilutive potential common shares for the nine months ended September 30, 2022, because the Company incurred a net loss and basic and diluted losses per common share are the same.
+There were no dilutive potential common shares as of September 30, 2021, because the Company incurred net losses and basic and diluted losses per common share are the same.

 Concentration of Credit Risk

 Financial instruments that subject the Company to credit risk consist of cash and equivalents on deposit with financial institutions and accounts receivable.
-The Company’s cash as of March 31, 2019 is maintained at high-quality financial institutions and has not incurred any losses to date.
+The Company’s cash as of September 30, 2022 and December 31, 2021 is maintained at high-quality financial institutions and has not incurred any losses to date.

 Customer and Supplier Concentration

-For each of the three months ended March 31, 2019 and 2018, 96% and 95% of the Company’s purchases related to two suppliers, respectively.
-At March 31, 2019 and 2018, 75% and 41% of the Company’s accounts payable and accrued expenses related to two vendors, respectively.
-The Company believes there are numerous other suppliers that could be substituted should the supplier become unavailable or non-competitive.
+For the nine months ended September 30, 2022, 84% of the Company’s purchases related to three suppliers.
+For the nine months ended September 30, 2021, 86% of the Company’s purchases related to two suppliers.
+At September 30, 2022 and 2021, 68% and 66% of the Company’s accounts payable and accrued expenses related to two vendors, respectively.
+The Company believes there are numerous other suppliers that could be substituted should a supplier become unavailable or non-competitive.

 Certain conditions may exist which may result in a loss to the Company, but which will only be resolved when one or more future events occur or fail to occur.
 The Company’s management and its legal counsel assess such contingent liabilities, and such assessment inherently involves an exercise of judgment.
 In assessing loss contingencies related to legal proceedings that are pending against the Company, or unasserted claims that may result in such proceedings, the Company’s legal counsel evaluates the perceived merits of any legal proceedings or unasserted claims as well as the perceived merits of the amount of relief sought or expected to be sought therein.